wp-plugins/dpabottomofpostpage/readme.txt

 1. Any messages that might affect your SEO can be saved elsewhere and not on your webpage.

 2. All file names and sub-directory names were changed to lower case so that it will be more compatible with all servers.
 Due to the filename changes to lower case, if you have problems when you upgrade, then delete Version 1.00 first and then reinstall version 1.01.
-Do save, copy and paste into a text file, ll you messages before deleting the plugin.
+Do save, copy and paste into a text file, all your messages before deleting the plugin.

 == Upgrade Notice ==